sparkswap/broker/README.md

 ### Getting Started

-Use `npm run build` to install dependencies and build the cli/daemon
+Use `npm run build`.
+This command will install dependencies, install proto files from the relayer, build all docker containers and start all processes.

-Then, start the containers for KCLI/KBD with `docker-compose up -d`.
-You can then check if they are running w/ `docker-compose ps`
+Once the script is done running, you can then check the status of all containers w/ `docker-compose ps`

 ### Using the CLI